 With so many potting soils available, it can be difficult for shoppers to narrow down the options.
-To help make the search easier, the following recommendations for the best soil for jade plants were selected for their quality formulas, versatility, and value.
-Keep reading to learn about some key features to consider when shopping, and then explore the picks for some of the best soil for jade plants on today’s market.
+To help make the search easier, the following recommendations for the best soil for jade plants were selected based on their quality formulas, versatility, and value.
+Keep reading to learn about some key features to consider when shopping and explore the top picks.

 - BEST OVERALL: Espoma AV4, Organic African Violet Potting Mix

 - BEST VALUE: Miracle-Gro Indoor Potting Mix

 - BEST CACTUS MIX: Hoffman 10404 Organic Cactus and Succulent Soil Mix

 - BEST EXPANDING: WONDER SOIL | Organic Cactus & Succulent Soil

 - ALSO CONSIDER: FoxFarm FX14054 Happy Frog Potting Soil